Instructors for 2013-14

 Vivé Griffith (Creative Writing): I have directed Free Minds since 2007, when the program had just completed its first year.
-I moved to Austin in 1999 to attend the Michener Center for Writers at UT, where she held a fellowship in poetry and fiction and began my work bringing arts and education to the community.
+I moved to Austin in 1999 to attend the Michener Center for Writers at UT, where I held a fellowship in poetry and fiction and began my work bringing arts and education to the community.
 I’ve taught poetry to everyone from kindergarteners to veterans to retirees.
 My essays and poems have appeared in publications including The Sun, Oxford American, and Gettysburg Review, as well as at the Blanton Museum.
 In 2000 my poetry chapbook, Weeks in This Country, was published.
-In addition to my work with Free Minds, she also teaches poetry and creative nonfiction at ACC.
+In addition to my work with Free Minds, I also teach poetry and creative nonfiction at ACC.
 This year I gave myself the gift of taking and completing yoga teacher training.
 I love to travel, take long, meandering walks, and try out new recipes in my 1940s kitchen.

 Michael Noll (Academic Writing): I teach in the Department of English at Texas State University.
 My classes have included freshman composition, magazine writing, and creative writing, in both traditional in-class and correspondence formats.
 As a faculty member at The Austin Writer’s Lab, I lead independent writing workshops and craft seminars.
 In addition to teaching, I’m also the editor of Read to Write Stories, a blog that offers free creative writing exercises based on stories and novel excerpts that are available online.
 I have served as writer-in-residence at the Katherine Anne Porter House in Kyle, TX, and as an assistant editor at Narrative Magazine.
 As a practicing writer, I have published short stories at American Short Fiction and The Owls, written about parenting for The Good Men Project, and told stories at The Story Department.
 I’m currently at work on Seven Attacks of the Dead, a novel.